 Medicare Part D: Prescription Drug Plans

-Some plans already have a Medicare part D coverage included.
-If you have a plan that doesn't, like a Medicare Supplement plan, a Prescription Drug Plan can help.
+Some plans already have Medicare part D coverage included.
+If you have a plan that doesn't, like a Medicare Supplement plan, a standalone Prescription Drug Plan can help.
 Private companies, including Blue Shield, offer these plans to help you cover the costs of your prescription drugs.